joannarashid/portfolio/index.md

 ---

-### Simulation: S-I-R, Agent-Based, Modeling to Simulate an Epidenic
+### Simulation: S-I-R, Agent-Based, Modeling to Simulate an Epidemic
 <img src="images/flu_sim1.png?raw=true"/>
 <img src="images/flu_sim2.png?raw=true"/>
 Susceptible-Infected-Recovered (S-I-R), agent-based simulation is used to model a flu epidemic.
 This stochastic model is used to simulate the spread of a flu virus in a classroom of 21 students.
 The effect of infection probability, length of the infectious period, and sample size on the epidemic outcomes are all explored and visualized.